Joe-Robertson/rvalenzuelar.github.io/about/index.md

 * Mountain meteorology
 * Radar meteorology (ground-based and airborne)

-I'll be posting about progress in my research and also some Matlab tips that I've learned during my PhD
+I'll be posting about topics in meteorology, especially precipitation, progress in my research, some Matlab tips that I've learned during my PhD, and cloud pictures that I've shooted my self.